The World's Most Dangerous Game: Pokémon's Strange History with Moral Panics

 “According to the Pokémon Go privacy policy, Niantic may collect — among other things — your email address, IP address, the web page you were using before logging into Pokémon Go, your username, and your location.
 And if you use your Google account for sign-in and use an iOS device, unless you specifically revoke it, Niantic has access to your entire Google account.
 That means Niantic could have read and write access to your email, Google Drive docs, and more.
 (It also means that if the Niantic servers are hacked, whoever hacked the servers would potentially have access to your entire Google account.
 And you can bet the game’s extreme popularity has made it a target for hackers.
 Given the number of children playing the game, that’s a scary thought.)“

-The piece now displays an update containing a statement from Niantic that they “fixed Google account scope” for iOS users, and that it was an error.
-Security engineer Ari Rubinstein clarified how the app generates a token that could, in theory, be used to access user information in a write-up on Github.
-He summed it up for me even more succinctly, stating: “The token in question technically had access at one point to connect to some of the Google users’ information, but not in the programmatic way that many journalists had theorised.
-This is now fixed, and the fix was shipped out incredibly quickly.”
+The piece now displays an update containing a statement from Niantic that they”fixed Google account scope” for iOS users, and that it was an error.
+Security engineer Ari Rubinstein clarified how the app generates a token that could, in theory, be used to access user information in a writeup on Github.
+He summed it up for me even more succinctly, stating, “The token in question technically had access at one point to connect to some of the Google users’ information, but not in the programmatic way that many journalists had theorized.
+This is now fixed,and the fix was shipped out incredibly quickly.”

 “Mass surveillance is wrong in principle but it’s also just ineffective as a way to keep us safe,” he says.